lornevgreen/CloudBank-V2/README.md

 payto (Person who is suppose to get the check)

-from (person or organization check is from)
+from (person or organization the check is from)

 by (Who signed the check)